Eight-Mansions/MadouMonogatari1-pc98/README.md

 2. Insert Madou Monogatari 1 Sampling Disc into FFD #2.

 ## Requirements ##
-1. HDM Image of Madou Monogatari 1 System Disc (others might work, but have been untested)
+1. HDM/FDI Image of Madou Monogatari 1 System Disc (others might work, but have been untested)

 ## Patching ##
 1. Extract this archive to a folder.